RobertZetterlund/intro-to-ai/assignment3/report.md

     <img src="fig/q4/kmeans-GLY.png" width="45%">
 <p>

 We find that by using DBSCAN with reasonable chosen values of `epsilon` and `min_samples` provides three or four clusters.

 <p align="center">
     <img src="fig/q4/dbscan-GLY.png" width="45%">
     <img src="fig/q4/dbscan-GLY-4.png" width="45%">
 <p>

 In this case, we would argue that dbscan more accurately finds 3 clusters than kmeans did.
-The GLY dataset is very similar to the entire dataset as visualised in the figure below.